When transferring property, what legal document is typically used?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

 The legal document typically used when transferring property is a deed.
-A deed serves as the formal instrument that signifies the transfer of ownership from one party to another.
-It provides essential details such as the names of the parties involved, a description of the property, and is usually signed by the grantor (the person transferring the property) and may need to be notarized or recorded to be legally effective.
+A deed is a formal written document that provides evidence of ownership and the transfer of real estate from one party to another.
+It outlines the specifics of the transfer, including the names of the grantor (the seller) and grantee (the buyer), a description of the property, and any conditions or restrictions related to the transfer.

 Subscribe